CarpentryCon Experienced by Latin American Attendees

 I am Mariana’s mother, Peruvian, mechanical engineer.
 I became a CFD specialist, in Brazil, after eleven fantastic years in the university then I decided to find my place in the industry.
 I used to work in a Norwegian company and it was great experience.
 When my time in the private industry ended, I went back to my origins, to the university, this time in Oslo and I found fantastic people there, my good friends Ana Costa and Anne Fouilloux, they introduced me to The Carpentries.

-I realized working in the private industry, that each group of people has its own personality, its own dynamics.
-It is an entity even if we don’t notice.
+I realised working in the private industry, that each group of people has its own personality, its own dynamics.
+It is an entity even if we do not notice.
 That is the same everywhere at home, in the university, in the industry.
 The personality and the dynamics that I found in the Carpentry group is the closest that I found to satisfy my need of sharing and receiving, in this group this dynamic is very well balanced so it makes this initiative sustainable.

 CarpentryCon 2018 was a perfect introduction to this wonderful community.
 I had only taken one Software Carpentry course many years ago, which left me with a great sense of accomplishment and high expectations for the initiative.
 Unfortunately, being based in South America, we are still far from The Carpentries.
 We hope CarpentryCon marked the occasion where this starts to change.